 Answer: APM - 110 and APM - 112 define faculty as well as non-faculty academic appointees.
 Pursuant to APM - 110-4(15) (Academic Personnel Definitions), "a member of the faculty of the University is an academic appointee in a School, College, Division, Department, or Program of instruction and research who has independent responsibility for conducting approved regular University courses for campus credit.
 As an exception, students in a UC degree program who teach independently within their discipline are not considered faculty."
-In addition, represented Academic Researchers (Professional Researchers, Project Scientists, Specialists, and Coordinators of Public Programs), who are represented by the International Union, United Automobile, Aerospace and Agricultural Implement Workers of America (UAW), declined to avail themselves of the ability to grieve any violations of academic freedom.
-As a result, APM - 011 does not apply to represented Academic Researchers.
-Academic Researchers who are not represented by the UAW and who are in non-represented title codes, including supervisors, are extended all of the privileges and responsibilities of APM - 011.
+All academic appointees who have academic titles listed in APM - 112-4(b) but are not faculty as defined in APM - 110-4(15), are "non-faculty academic appointees."